BAMresearch/SequentialLearningApp/README.md

 Targets name: Name of the (output) targets

+A-priori information: Name of given targets that do not require prediction (e.g. cost, CO2 footprint, etc.)

 ##### Detailed Result
 Req. experiments (all): A list of all results in terms of the number of required experiments.

 ![What is this](images/44.png)

+## *new* Materials discovery

+*description coming soon*

 ## Conclusion
 Serial data collection of SL, even if more successful than RP, can be detrimental in a real-world application, as waiting for experimental results could delay experimental progress.
 This is especially the case for materials whose synthesis is complex and whose material properties take time to develop or characterize (e.g., 28-day compressive strength of concrete).
 Collecting all samples at once or in batches may be more successful.